maw501/maw501.github.io/_posts/ColumbiaML/2018-10-13-columbiaX-ML-week3.md

 $p(w \mid y_0, x_0, y, X) \propto p(y_0 \mid w, x_0) \, p(w \mid y, X)$

-The week's project was actually about the situtation whereby we have some new data $D = \\{x_1, x_2, ..., x_n\\}$ and a choice about which $y_i$ to measure in order to update our original posterior.
+The week's project was actually about the situation whereby we have some new data $D = \\{x_1, x_2, ..., x_n\\}$ and a choice about which $y_i$ to measure in order to update our original posterior.
 For example it might be expensive to measure $y_i$...e.g. digging a hole or conducting an experiment and so the question is whether there is a good way to do this?

 The answer to this is shown to be equivalent to choosing the new data $x_0$ that minimizes the entropy of the posterior distribution, or loosely speaking, the data point with the maximum variance as predicted by our predictive distribution.